nghiaphan04/HunterCoin/README.md

-System Architecture Overview – MemeCoin Score Platform
+# System Architecture Overview – MemeCoin Score Platform

-This diagram illustrates the HunterCoin Web3 Chat platform, which collects, analyzes, and displays meme coin scores for users in real time.
+This diagram illustrates the **HunterCoin Web3 Chat platform**, which collects, analyzes, and displays meme coin scores for users in real time.

-Users / Traders
+## Users / Traders

-Log in to the platform, check meme coin scores, and interact via Web3 chat.
+- Log in to the platform, check meme coin scores, and interact via Web3 chat.

-Frontend (Web App)
+## Frontend (Web App)

-Provides a dashboard for users to view scores, request updates, and participate in chat.
+- Provides a dashboard for users to view scores, request updates, and participate in chat.

-Communicates with backend APIs to fetch scores.
+- Communicates with backend APIs to fetch scores.

-Data Collection Bot
+## Data Collection Bot

-Collects social media trends, on-chain data via Blockfrost, and Koios adapter data.
+- Collects social media trends, on-chain data via Blockfrost, and Koios adapter data.

-Preprocesses and sends data to the backend for analysis.
+- Preprocesses and sends data to the backend for analysis.

-Backend API Service
+## Backend API Service

-Connects the frontend, bot, and AI engine.
+- Connects the frontend, bot, and AI engine.

-Processes user requests and forwards data to AI for score calculation.
+- Processes user requests and forwards data to AI for score calculation.

-AI / ML Engine
+## AI / ML Engine

-Computes NDT Scores for meme coins based on collected data.
+- Computes NDT Scores for meme coins based on collected data.

-Returns scores, metadata, and chat responses to the backend.
+- Returns scores, metadata, and chat responses to the backend.

-Data Flow
+## Data Flow

-Users → Web App → Backend → Bot collects data → AI computes scores → Backend sends results → Users view scores on Web App.
+- Users → Web App → Backend → Bot collects data → AI computes scores → Backend sends results → Users view scores on Web App.

-This architecture ensures transparent, real-time, AI-driven meme coin scoring, allowing users to check coin scores and engage with the platform efficiently.
+This architecture ensures **transparent, real-time, AI-driven meme coin scoring**, allowing users to **check coin scores and engage with the platform efficiently**.

 ```mermaid
 graph TD
     %% Users